Major Release of Veeva Site Connect Streamlines Clinical Trial Execution for Sites and Sponsors

 Fixed price implementation to get up and running quickly

-BARCELONA, Spain, Sept.
-5, 2024 /PRNewswire/ -- Veeva Systems (NYSE: VEEV) today announced, in a major step forward for clinical trial execution, the newest release of Veeva Site Connect, adding powerful new capabilities and a streamlined site-centric experience to simplify and standardize sponsor-site collaboration.
+SEOUL, South Korea, Sept.
+9, 2024 /PRNewswire/ -- Veeva Systems (NYSE: VEEV) today announced, in a major step forward for clinical trial execution, the newest release of Veeva Site Connect, adding powerful new capabilities and a streamlined site-centric experience to simplify and standardize sponsor-site collaboration.
 With Veeva Site Connect, sponsors reduce the time and effort of site start-up, study conduct, and closeout for higher-quality trials at a significantly lower cost.

 "By standardizing how information is shared across all sites in one application with Veeva Site Connect, we aim to save time and effort that can be focused on treating patients," said a clinical operations excellence leader at a top 20 biopharma.
 "Our goal is to eliminate manual handoffs and inefficiencies for faster site start-up, more efficient monitoring, and simplified study closeout."